ec-jrc/lisflood-code/docs/3_step3_preparing-setting-file/index.md

 - **CumIntSealedInitValue** is the initial value of the depression storage for the sealed part of a pixel $[mm]$

 - **LZInitValue** is the initial storage in the lower groundwater zone $[mm]$.
-In order to avoid initialization problems it is possible to let the model calculate a 'steady state' storage that will usually minimize any initialization problems.
-This feature is described in detail in Chapter 7 of this User Manual.
-To activate it, set the lfoptions element InitLisflood to 1.
+In order to avoid initialization problems it is possible to let the model calculate a 'steady state' storage.
+Users are recommended to refer to the chapter on [model initialization](https://ec-jrc.github.io/lisflood-code/3_step5_model-initialisation/)

 - **TotalCrossSectionAreaInitValue** is the initial cross-sectional area $[m^2]$ of the water in the river channels (a substitute for initial discharge, which is directly dependent on this).
 A value of **-9999 ** sets the initial amount of water in the channel to half bankfull.